MarketingPipeline/Bodi/.github/PROJECT_GOALS.md

 > Notes: not saying PHP is the best route for this project, but if the server version is developed in PHP, a plugin could possibily be developed to auto-download / install Node.php (Node.js) & etc to server to be able to expland the plugin options / development options.

 If you think the PHP route is the best route of doing this after reading / seeing the above resources.
 You can find a basic function for reading all files in a directory in the <code>src</code> folder.
+Plus see this + https://stackoverflow.com/questions/32870725/load-video-file-to-html5-player-with-php - using these should be able to help you get an quick protoype in PHP setup!